Services · Core

 01Can a PEA be done in winter?+

 Yes.
-PEAs can be carried out year-round.
-A winter survey may miss some botanical indicators, but it will still correctly classify habitats and assess protected-species potential.
-If seasonal follow-up surveys are needed, the PEA will flag the earliest available window.
+PEAs can be undertaken year-round.
+While a winter survey may miss some botanical indicators, it will still accurately classify habitats and assess potential for protected species.
+Where seasonal follow-up surveys are required, the PEA will identify the appropriate survey type and the earliest suitable survey window.

 02Is a PEA the same as a Phase 1 habitat survey?+

-They're closely related.
-A Phase 1 habitat survey maps and classifies habitat types.
-A PEA extends this by also assessing protected-species potential and making recommendations for further survey.
-Most LPAs now expect a PEA rather than a standalone Phase 1.
+They are closely related but not the same.
+A Phase 1 habitat survey focuses on mapping and classifying habitat types.
+A PEA includes this work but also assesses potential for protected species and provides recommendations for any further surveys required.
+Most Local Planning Authorities now expect a PEA rather than a standalone Phase 1 habitat survey.

 03Will my planning application be rejected without a PEA?+

-Most LPAs will not validate a planning application on a site with ecological potential unless an appropriate ecological assessment has been submitted.
-Submitting without one risks delays, requests for further information, or outright refusal.
+Most Local Planning Authorities will not validate a planning application where there is potential for ecological impact unless an appropriate ecological assessment has been submitted.
+Submitting without a PEA can result in delays, requests for further information, or refusal to validate the application until the required ecological information is provided.

 04What area does the desk study cover?+